+People’s Land Resource Unit (PLRU in short) will be established under the aegis of the School For Democracy, Bheem (Rajasthan).
 It has been felt over these years that Land and its issues have taken a back seat in governance whereas agriculture continues to play a vital role in the national economy.
-Common pool of resources like forests, common lands, water bodies etc. are becoming scarce and inaccessible to common man.
-Land management, being the subject of the State List under the constitutional scheme, the State Governments have enacted various laws since independence which need a review in the present scenario.
-There are not many institutions in the country which are dedicatedly dealing with land and issues related.
-In this situation, creating a land resource unit will certainly bring hope and light to the land matters which are otherwise in oblivion.
+Common pool l resources like forests, common lands, water bodies etc. are becoming scarce and inaccessible to common man.
+Land management, being the subject of the State List under the constitutional scheme, the State Governments have enacted the laws which came in to force just after independence also need a review in the existing scenario.
+There are not many institutions in the country which are dedicatedly dealing with land and issues related thereto.
+In this situation, creating a land resource unit in rural Rajasthan will certainly bring hope and light to the land matters which are otherwise in oblivion.

-The following activities, inter alia, have been and will continue to be undertaken under the Land Resource Unit:
+The following Activities, inter alia, will be undertaken under the Land Resource Unit:

-3. To conduct research and impact studies pertaining to matters related to land.
+- To conduct research and impact studies pertaining to matters related to land